Most of my events in the physical world have been either cancelled or postponed – but I am still hosting and performing in lots of events online!

 BLAST!
 Beautiful Lies and Startling Truths

 I run a series of storytelling concerts over the winter months in Bishops Castle Town Hall.
-Dates for the storytelling series are included in the list below, usually the 2nd Friday of the month. http://www.bishopscastletownhall.co.uk, Shropshire, SY9 5BG 01588 630023
+We are currently hoping we can return to the Town Hall, but if not, we will carry on online.
+Dates for the storytelling series are included in the list below, usually the 2nd Friday of the month. http://www.bishopscastletownhall.co.uk, Shropshire, SY9 5BG 01588 63002

 Friday 8th January – Stories from the Bristol Channel and Beyond – Steve Killick and David Ambrose Pitched sea battles and royal welcomes; pirates and mermaids; sailors and slaves.
 Strange cargoes, stranger stories and Sabrina, the river Goddess rides the Severn Bore